-15.1.6.2 Report
+15.1.6.4 Report

-This is the message which is sent by each matching engine instance to the OE Gateway in response to an Order Mass Action Request when "Cancel On Disconnect" is triggered or sent by the client.
-This message is both an external and internal system message and will be sent back to the customer in order entry and admin sessions.
+This is the message which is sent by each matching engine instance to in response to an Order Mass Action Request when sent by the client.
+This message is both an external system message and will be sent back to the customer in order entry and admin sessions.
 The Order Mass Action Request will always be acknowledged positively by the matching engine except when the request itself is malformed.

-One behavior that is important to clarity is that the value of tag 11-ClOrdID from execution reports that informs cancelled orders will not have the same value of tag 11-ClOrdID of the mass order action request that triggered those cancellations, so clients cannot correlate them accordingly, but they will know that those orders were cancelled by Mass Order Cancel triggered by an OrderMassActionRequest message because those Execution Report messages will have the tag 378-ExecRestatementReason = 202 (Order Mass Action From Client Request).
+One behavior that is important to clarity is that the value of tag 11-ClOrdID from execution reports that informs cancelled orders will not have the same value of tag 11-ClOrdID of the mass order action request that triggered those cancellations.

+The clients will know those orders were cancelled by Mass Order Cancel triggered by an OrderMassActionRequest message because those Execution Report messages will have the tag 378-ExecRestatementReason = 202 (Order Mass Action From Client Request) or 207 (Mass Cancel due to Operational Error request)/ 208 (Mass Cancel due to Operational Error effective) in case of operational error.
+They can correlate them accordingly with the tag 1369-MassActionReportID